sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 in which stages to perform memory and/or register accesses.

 A second thing I've done differently is that I've employed a trivial branch prediction that assumes the branch is not taken.
-That means that instruction fetches continue after a branch instruction, regardless of whether the branch is taken.
-In the event that the branch is taken, then the entire pipeline is flushed, which means all pipeline stages are invalidated.
-This removes the 3-clock cycle delay in the previous solution.
+This means that instruction fetches continue after a branch instruction, regardless of whether the branch **is** taken.
+In the event that the branch is taken, then the entire pipeline is flushed, i.e. all pipeline stages are invalidated.
+This removes the 3-clock cycle delay in the previous solution, for all the cases where the branch is not taken.

 Another more implementation-specific change is that I've collected all the signals from one stage to the next in a single common record type.
-So instead of three different record types `t_stage1`, `t_stage2`, and `t_stage3`, I now only have a single record type `t_stage`.
-This reduces the number of lines of code, and relies on the synthesis tool being able to optimize away record elements not used.
+So instead of three different record types `t_stage1`, `t_stage2`, and `t_stage3`, I now have only a single record type `t_stage`.
+This reduces the number of lines of code, and relies on the synthesis tool being able to optimize away unused record elements.

+One thing to mention regarding memory, is that it is now necessary to actively make use of the signal `read_i`.
+This is because after a successful read an idle (i.e. non-read) clock cycle may change the address, and this should not change the instruction read from memory.
+In other words, the module `read_instruction.vhd` relies on being able to read the instruction at a later clock cycle.

 Test coverage: